Subrepresentations in the homology of finite covers of graphs: Introduction

+The argument follows closely the one of \cite[Theorem 1.4]{FarbHensel_FiniteCoversOfGraphs}.
 The main ingredient of the proof of this theorem is Proposition \ref{Propo_CommutatorHom}.
 The theorem implies that whenever a group $G$ together with an epimorphism $\phi \from F_n \to G$ satisfies $\Irr^{\comm}(\phi,G) \neq \Irr(G)$, we conclude by the theorem of Gasch\"utz that $H_1^{\comm}(Y;\C) \neq \ker(p_*)$.
 We will give an example of a group with this property in the case $n=2$.
 In fact, even more is true.

 \begin{theor} For every $n \geq 2$ there exists a finite, regular cover $p \from Z \to X$ such that $H_1^{\comm}(Z;\C) \neq \ker(p_*)$. \end{theor}